loadtheaccumulator/glusto/docs/userguide/carteplex.rst

 	Carteplex is a new feature to meet a very specific use case.
 Currently, the unittest and PyTest loaders/runners work without issue.
 The Nose runner currently chokes on the load_test function.
-The goal, of course, is to keep it generic and make it work with across the test frameworks.
+The goal, of course, is to keep it generic and make it work across the test frameworks.
 Working on it.

 Using Carteplex